 The Wiouwash State Trail is a high trestle trail named after the four counties it runs through: Winnebago, Outagamie, Waupaca and Shawano.
 The flat trail is great for those who enjoy exploring along a former rail corridor with pit stops for river fishing, a brewery and wildlife viewing in praries.
 It is separated into two sections by about 30 miles.
 The Winnebago County portion of the trail runs north through Oshkosh and stops in Hortonville.

 The Mascoutin Valley State Trail is built on a former railroad corridor of crushed limestone, grass and gravel.
 Travelers will see farms, prairies and wetlands in Green Lake, Winnebago and Fond du Lac counties.
-Some of the popular scenic pit stops it the Eldorado Marsh Wildlife Area in Fond du Lac County and the Rush Lake Marsh area in Winnebago County.
+A popular scenic pit stop is the Rush Lake Marsh area in Winnebago County.
 The trail separates between the western section, which goes from Berlin to Ripon, and the eastern section, which goes between Rosendale and Fond du Lac.

 Terrell’s Island, a 1,200-acre wetland conservation project west of Oshkosh, is used to preserve and restore Lake Butte des Morts’ wetland and watershed habitat in Winnebago County.
 The Butte des Morts Conservation Club opened three Terrell’s Island trails for visitors, including the popular breakwall trail that goes through Lake Butte des Morts.